Shingles: Prevention

-Shingles can be prevented by the chickenpox vaccine if the vaccine is administered before the individual gets chickenpox.
+Shingles risk can be reduced in children by the chickenpox vaccine if the vaccine is administered before the individual gets chickenpox.
 If primary infection has already occurred, there are shingles vaccines that reduce the risk of developing shingles or developing severe shingles if the disease occurs.
 They include a live attenuated virus vaccine, Zostavax, and an adjuvanted subunit vaccine, Shingrix.

 A review by Cochrane concluded that Zostavax was useful for preventing shingles for at least three years.
 This equates to about 50% relative risk reduction.
 The vaccine reduced rates of persistent, severe pain after shingles by 66% in people who contracted shingles despite vaccination.
-Vaccine efficacy was maintained through four years of follow up.
+Vaccine efficacy was maintained through four years of follow-up.
 It has been recommended that people with primary or acquired immunodeficiency should not receive the live vaccine.

 Two doses of Shingrix are recommended, which provide about 90% protection at 3.5 years.
 As of 2016, it had been studied only in people with an intact immune system.
 It appears to also be effective in the very old.